-‘Shadowhunters’: ‘The Real Housewives of Idris’ Pt.5
+‘Shadowhunters’: ‘The Real Housewives of Idris’ pt.
+5 with Isaiah Mustafa

 Last week in Idris, evil Clary (Katherine McNamara) & Maryse (Nicola Correia-Damude) sent the footage they collected of Luke (Isaiah Mustafa) cheating on Isabelle (Emeraude Tobia).
 Izzy lost her mind and ran after Luke with a knife during the lunch rush in front of all their customers at Taki’s.

 Jace (Dominic Sherwood) was still puking & it was really starting to get on Simon’s (Alberto Rosende) last nerve.
 Lorenzo (Javier Munoz) helped them find what they thought was the source of all of Jace’s problems, but it turned out that it was just another piece of the puzzle.